theopmw/leftfield-clothing/TESTING.md

 - [x] Confirm that Category and Subcategory fields display the correct options.

 - [x] Confirm Select Image button works as expected and file name is displayed once selected.

+- [x] If form fails to submit due to validation errors, confirm Bootstrap error toast is displayed.

 - [x] On successful form submission, confirm user is redirected to Product Detail page for the newly added product and Bootstrap toast notifies user that product has been added.